Original post date: April 28, 2015

-Thank you for congratulating Randy!
-In thinking about it, all in all it is a pretty cool deal!
-Although it’s died down, last week he kinda had enough with being the celebrity (ha ha ha!) …in the paper, on the news, in various internet stories, and on a digital billboard or two in town….see below….
+Thank you for congratulating Randy, news writer Mike!
+In thinking about it, all in all it’s a pretty cool deal!
+Last week he kinda had enough with being the celebrity (ha ha ha!)
+Randy was in the newspaper, on television news, in various internet stories, and on a digital billboard or two in town!
+Read on!

 Smile Silly : \